 There's room for all types of engineer in the nuclear industry.
 You'll be working with cutting-edge technology in a field with high job security and plenty of room for advancement

-As a nuclear engineer, you could be designing, building, running, or decommissioning nuclear power stations.
-Your work will be carried out in multi-disciplinary teams to come up with technical solutions.
+As a nuclear engineer you'll be designing, building, running or decommissioning nuclear power stations.
+You'll work in multi-disciplinary teams to come up with technical solutions.

 Decommissioning (shutting down) facilities is also an important task, as is planning and carrying out safety procedures for the transport, storage and disposal of the radioactive material used in nuclear plants.

 You can choose to specialise in just one part of the engineering field.
-For example, some reactors are cooled using water systems, so you could develop a career as a specialist hydraulic engineer.
+For example, some reactors are cooled using water systems, so you could embark on a career as a specialist hydraulic engineer.
 Chemical, electrical and mechanical engineers can all find a place in the nuclear industry.

 Other specialties include:

 - health and safety specialist

 - quality engineer